 Secondly, your dentist can show you diagnostic imaging on a monitor right in the treatment room.

-Thirdly, the technology offers improved image quality and allows for adjustments in exposure.
-In addition, it allows for correction of errors and magnification of areas of concern.
+Thirdly, the digital technology offers improved image quality and allows for adjustments in exposure.
+In addition, it allows for correction of errors and zooming in on areas of concern.
 As a result, digital images offer more precise detail and accurate diagnosis.

-Because of this, the need for repeated exposure is reduced or eliminated.
+Because of this, the need for repeated exposure is reduced or removed.
 Moreover, the radiographic beam can be smaller.
 Therefore, x-ray exposure is much less.

 Computer images of x-rays also allow for easy storage and back up.
 This decreases clutter and reduces storage space needs.

 On top of that, computer images allow for easy sharing.
-In other words, all doctors involved in your care have access without the need for you to pick up and deliver films.
+Therefore, all doctors involved in your care have easy access.
+This also means that you do not need to pick up and deliver films.

 As an added benefit, digital x-rays allow our office to remain compliant with HIPPA (Health Insurance Portability and Accountability Act).
-And most importantly, when backed up properly, we do not need to worry about destruction from unexpected things, such as water or fire.
+And most importantly, when backed up properly, the images are safe.
+In other words, we don’t need to worry about losing them from unexpected things, such as water or fire.

 Digital radiography uses x-ray sensitive plates to directly capture data.
 Intraoral x-rays use a small image receptor (electronic sensor).
 This receptor is placed in the mouth to obtain images.

 The digital information immediately transfers to a computer system.
-This allows your dentist and hygienist the ability to see the images instantly.
-There is no need to wait for processing.
+This allows instant image availability for your dentist and hygienist.
+There is no need to wait for image processing.
 In addition, digital x-rays offer reduced radiation exposure.